Updated: 5 days ago

 Article No :: KB00020

-Dear Admins, this article is the part-3 of the LDAP query series.
+Dear Admins, this article is part-3 of the LDAP query series.
 For Part 1 & Part 2 refer to the link mentioned below of this article.
 Below are some LDAP queries which will help Windows Administrators to perform their day-to-day tasks efficiently.
 They are beneficial while fetching reports from Active Directory.
 One can use these queries in multiple ways i.e. via ADUC (Active Directory Users and Computer Console), within Powershell or via any system tools like SCCM, Hyena (www.systemtools.com) etc.

 1) Knowledge of LDAP, Windows & Active Directory infra.